sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/3000 - sections-example-labeled-rows.md

 hidden: true
 ---

-The following examples shows using a vertical section to capture a table that has both column and row labels.
+The following examples shows using a vertical section to capture a table that has both column labels and row labels.
 It also shows:

 - Using the Column Selection parameter to output the second through second-to-last columns and make other columns available as anchoring information for each output column.
-- Using the Offset Y parameter to exclude the anchor from the vertical section.
+- To aid column recognition, excluding the anchor from the vertical section using the Offset Y parameter.